CP-Unibo/sunny-cp/README.md

 customizing their settings.
 If interested, more details on how to add a solver can be found in the README file in the sunny-cp/solvers folder.

-Previous version of SUNNY-CP for instance supported solvers that are currently not included by default due to compilation problems or the fact that are not publicly available/free.
+Previous versions of SUNNY-CP for instance supported solvers that are currently not included by default due to compilation problems or the fact that are not publicly available/free.
 The old solvers that are not provided with the current default configuration are: